Model Definition

 Network Interface Pre-binding Policies in CCE Turbo Clusters

-- Add a node and configure network interfaces and pre-bound network interface for the node.
+- Add a node and configure network interfaces and pre-bound network interfaces for the node.

 - Pre-bound network interfaces: dynamic and threshold-based network interface pre-binding policies